 Windows XP users:

-After uninstalling Web Connect scan your computer for any left unwanted components or possible malware infections.
-Recommended anti-spyware software.
+After uninstalling Web Connect scan your computer for any remaining unwanted components or possible malware infections.
+Recommended malware removal software.

 Remove Web Connect from Internet browsers:

 Video showing how to remove potentially unwanted browser add-ons:

 Remove malicious add-ons from Internet Explorer:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "WebConnect" and disable it.

 If you continue to have problems with removal of the webconnect virus, reset your Internet Explorer settings to default.